 2. Best flowering climber for scent

-Rosa ‘Madame Alfred Carrière’ AGM – A glorious old Noisette rose, which produces a succession of richly scented blush-white blooms throughout summer and into autumn.
+Rosa ‘Madame Alfred Carrière’ AGM – A glorious old Noisette rose, which produces a succession of richly scented blush-white blooms throughout summer and into fall.

 It will grow on any aspect – even a north-facing wall, and the healthy, almost thornless foliage makes it suitable for archways.